It’s finally here! Lockdown for Victorian residents has finally been lifted!

 1. Beechworth Gorge Scenic Walk

-Take your Cavoodle for a day of hiking and enjoying the nature on the Beechworth Historic Park.
-This 2.5-hour walking trail includes views of waterfalls, a stone bridge and even an old mill.
+Take your Cavoodle for a day of hiking and enjoying nature on the Beechworth Historic Park.
+This 2.5-hour walking trail includes views of waterfalls, a stone bridge, and even an old mill.

 2. Milawa Cellar Door